Skip to content

 Custom Django management commands inherit a number of default options, common to all management commands.
 The documentation shown here is the same as what you'll see if you run the help command for any default Django management command, such as manage.py help check, which displays the help information for the manage.py check command.

-These options aren't displayed in the output for manage.py simple_deploy --help because they're not often used when running simple_deploy.
-They are still available, however, if you need to include any of them.
+These options aren't displayed in the output for manage.py deploy --help because they're not often used when running the deploy command.
+They're still available, however, if you need to include any of them.

 --version